volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

 ![Failing test](/img/screenshot-2020-10-31-at-10.28.12.png "Failing test")

-It fails because it takes some time to execute the code after mounting the component and get the current timestamp with `moment().format('x')` function.
+It fails because it takes some time to execute the code after mounting the component and get the current timestamp with `moment().format("x")` function.

 It is obvious that writing tests that do not mock the current date to a static value is not reliable.